NiklasTiede/CheatSheet-Linux/README.md

   </a>
 </p>

-The access modes (Owner, Group, Other below image) can be modified using the `chmod` command.
+The access modes ('Owner, Group, Other' below the image) can be modified using the `chmod` command.
 I prefer to use the octal notation over the symbolic notation when changing permissions.

 ```bash
 chmod <octal> <file/dir>  # change permissions of a file/dir